flybywiresim/docs/docs/dev-corner/documentation-guide/index.md

 - Fork the [:fontawesome-brands-github:{: .github } -  **Documentation Project GitHub**](https://github.com/flybywiresim/docs){target=new} ([How to fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new}).
 - Create a local clone ([How to clone your forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository){target=new}).
 - Checkout the "primary" branch - this is the main branch of the current FlyByWire Documentation Project.
-- In a command line terminal, go to the cloned repository folder and start `mkdocs.exe serve` to start the local preview server.
+- In a command line terminal, go to the cloned repository folder and start `mkdocs serve` to start the local preview server.

     This should look like this:

     ```
-    > mkdocs.exe serve
+    > mkdocs serve
     INFO     -  Building documentation...
     INFO     -  Cleaning site directory
     INFO     -  Documentation built in 4.03 seconds